SAP-archive/cloud-primetime-appletv/README.md

 ```

 ## How to obtain support
-Please use GitHub issues for any bugs to be reported.
+Please use GitHub [issues](https://github.com/SAP/cloud-primetime-appletv/issues/new) for any bugs to be reported.

 ## Contributing
 Contributions are very welcome.

 ## License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License v.2, except as noted otherwise in the LICENSE file.
+This file is licensed under the Apache Software License v2, except as noted otherwise in the [LICENSE](/LICENSE) file.